qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 Most linux distributions split QGIS into several packages; you'll probably need qgis and qgis-python (to run plugins).
-Packages like qgis-grass (or qgis-plugin-grass), qgis-mapserver can be skipped initially, or installed only when you need them.
+Packages like qgis-grass (or qgis-plugin-grass), qgis-server can be skipped initially, or installed only when you need them.

 Below you find instructions to install per distribution.
 For most distro's